- The coronavirus pandemic is expected to take the U.S. national debt to levels not seen since World War II.

 Deficits returned under President George W. Bush, who oversaw a period of tax cuts, war spending in Afghanistan and Iraq, and major new entitlements, such as Medicare Part D. Annual deficits hit record levels—more than $1 trillion—under President Barack Obama, who, in response to the Great Recession, continued the Bush administration’s bank bailout program and provided hundreds of billions of dollars in fiscal stimulus.

 How will the coronavirus pandemic affect the debt?

 The pandemic is on track to increase the debt because of the economic damage it is causing as well as because of the measures taken in response.
-The Congressional Budget Office (CBO) estimates that these factors will push the federal deficit to $3.7 trillion in 2020, more than 18 percent of GDP—the highest level since World War II.
-Total public debt is expected to exceed the size of the economy this year, the first time since the 1940s.
-Other independent projections predict that the public debt will exceed the previous record—106 percent of GDP—by 2023.
+The Congressional Budget Office (CBO) estimates that these factors will push the federal deficit to $3.3 trillion in 2020, 16 percent of GDP—the highest level since World War II.
+Total public debt is expected to nearly equal the size of the economy this year and to exceed it next year for the first time since the 1940s.
+The CBO predicts that the public debt will surpass the previous record set in 1946—106 percent of GDP—by 2023.